SamerAl-khateeb/MastodonDataCollection/README.md

 Input: a hashtag or a list of hashtags

 Output: the output will be a CSV file called **TrendingHashtagsOutput-DateOfTheDay.csv** containing info collected about each hashtag

+### Reference/Citation

+If you use any of the scripts provided or a modified version of them in your research, please cite the following article: